3 Reasons You May Need A Guardianship

 2. An adult has become mentally incapacitated or incompetent.

 This is by far the most common reason a guardianship is needed.
-If you have failed to draw up a statutory power of attorney before you become incompetent, a guardianship is the only option available.
-An applicant must have a doctors certificate based on an examination of the person, covering a wide range of areas, to determine whether a guardian is needed to handle all of the affairs of the incompetent or incapacitated person (called the "ward"), or whether the person is still able to do some things on his or her own.
+If your loved one failed to draw up a statutory power of attorney before he or she became incompetent, a guardianship is the only option available.
+An applicant must have a doctor's certificate based on an examination of the person, covering a wide range of areas, to determine whether a guardian is needed to handle all of the affairs of the incompetent or incapacitated person (called the "ward"), or whether the person is still able to do some things on his or her own.
 If the court determines that the ward is not able to take care of all of his or her needs, a guardian of the person and the estate of the ward likely will be needed.

 Once again, an attorney ad litem (legal representative) must be appointed to represent the interests of the ward.
 Again, these fees have to be paid by the guardianship estate.
-The ad litem may seriously question the applicants motive in seeking the guardianship and their fitness to fill that role in addition to whether the ward really is incompetent.
-Even obtaining the appointment as a guardian can be difficult.
+The ad litem may seriously question the applicant's motive in seeking the guardianship and their fitness to fill that role, in addition to whether the ward really is incompetent.
+Even obtaining the appointment as a guardian can be difficult in some situations.

 More than one person may seek to be appointed the guardian, again triggering potential family feuds.
 And, once again, court approval of many actions on behalf of the ward is required and yearly accountings must be filed as long as the guardianship remains in effect.
 Once the ward dies, additional accounting and other court proceedings are required to close the guardianship.

 3. An adult is functioning with diminished capacity in some area.